AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 Promise B: fulfilled ✅
 ```

 First, notice that Promise C rejects early because we aren't waiting for other Promises to settle before we construct and await it.
-But more importantly, `Promise.all` rejects immediately after Promise C rejects, per the specification.
+But more importantly, `Promise.all` rejects immediately after Promise C rejects, and there are no uncaught rejections.
 This is great because it means we don't have to wait for the remaining Promises to settle—we can immediately begin handling the error case as soon as a single Promise rejects.
-This behavior is known as <dfn>fail-fast</dfn>.
+This behavior is known as <dfn>fail-fast</dfn>; it solves the problem I alluded to in the intro, where you don't want to keep a user waiting if just one task in a pipeline fails.

-#### `Promise.all` Doesn't Cancel Pending Promises
+### `Promise.all` Doesn't Cancel Pending Promises

 It may surprise you that Promises A and B still fulfilled after `Promise.all` rejected: